-Now, as a middle-aged archer, I know one amongst us whom we consider to be extraordinarily gifted with the Bow.
+Now, as a middle-aged archer, I know one of us whom we consider to be extraordinarily gifted with the Bow.
 I will not mention name as this is a shy person.
-Yet, if given the right guidance (if required at all) and perhaps some youth, this archer is easily a world beater.
+Yet, given the right guidance (if required at all) and perhaps some youth, this archer is easily a world beater.

 I study the flight of his arrows.
 Frankly, they are not elegant…. they barrel, porpoise or fishtail.
 Confoundedly, they find their target.
 Here is an Archer who tunes himself to the equipment at hand.
 We tune our equipment in order to isolate problems down to archer error.
 Nothing else to blame on for a poor shot but the archer.
-This archer accepts his equipment totally.
+This Archer accepts his equipment totally.
 He is ONE with the Bow… It’s a supreme level of Zen-ness.

-This Archer really deserves our Respect.
+This Archer truly deserves our Respect.

 – contributed by Tyger